-Although the production of bear bile, and the trade of bear products, have been banned by law since 2005, approximately 800 bears – mainly Asiatic black bears – are kept on over 250 bear farms in Vietnam.
-Many are illegally abused for the extraction of their bile.
+Although the sale and the possession of bear bile have been banned by law since 2005, today still many bears – mainly Asiatic black bears – are kept on bear farms in Vietnam.
+Many are illegally abused for the extraction of bear bile.

-In the framework of the #savethesaddestbears campaign, FOUR PAWS has committed itself to end the torment of bile bears in Vietnam.
+In the framework of the #SaddestBears campaign, FOUR PAWS has set itself the task of ending the torment of bile bears in Vietnam.

 Rescue Ben: He suffered almost three decades in a tiny, filthy cage.
 After a 200km journey across Vietnam, bear Ben can begin his new life at our BEAR SANCTUARY Ninh Binh.